Plant Improvement

 Sponsor: Citrus Research and Development Foundation

 1. Please state project objectives and what work was done this quarter to address them: Objective 1: Assess rootstock propagation method and rootstock cultivar effects on growth, health, and productivity of grafted Valencia trees during the early production years (years 4-6 after planting) in two commercial citrus production environments.
-Objective 2: Assess rootstock propagation method effect on tree performance, root architectures and uprooting resistance of Valencia trees after 5 years of growth.In both commercial trials, fruit were harvested to determine yield and fruit quality was analyzed.
-Trials had few fruit, either due to the impacts of hurricane Ian and/or because of decline from HLB.
-Trees at SWFREC have continued to decline from HLB and did not bear any fruits.
-2. Please state what work is anticipated for next quarter: Tree health and growth will continue to be monitored.
+Objective 2: Assess rootstock propagation method effect on tree performance, root architectures and uprooting resistance of Valencia trees after 5 years of growth.Rhizotron pictures were taken in both commercial trials and image analyses is continuing.
+2. Please state what work is anticipated for next quarter: Tree growth measurements will be conducted.
+Leaves will be collected for nutrient analyses.
+Roots will be collected for specific root length analysis.
 3. Please state budget status (underspend or overspend, and why): Budget status is as expected.

 Percentage Completion: 0.25